-MaxReceiveCallRate 6000 Save (64 to 6000) Network MaxTotalReceiveCallRate 10000 Save (64 to 10000) NetworkServices MaxTotalTransmitCallRate 10000 (64 to 10000) Save Phonebook Server Provisioning MaxTransmitCallRate 6000 Save (64 to 6000) RTP Ports Range MicUnmuteOnDisconnect Mode On Save Security Auto Multipoint Mode Save SerialPort TelephonyPrefix Save (0 to 80 characters) Standby SystemUnit ^ AutoAnswer 0 Save (0 to 50) Delay UserInterface Mode Off Save Selecting a category Expanding and collapsing lists The system settings are structured in categories.
+Searching for settings Enter as many letters as needed in the search field.
+All settings (value space included) containing these letters will be highlighted.
+System Configuration Set Administrator Settings menu password.
+Conference 1 Search.
+2 Refresh ▲ Collapse all ▼ Expand all Audio ^ Cameras CallProtocollPStack Dual Save Encryption Mode BestEffort Save FacilityService H323 IncomingMultisiteCall Mode Allow Save Logging MaxReceiveCallRate 6000 Save (64 to 6000) Network MaxTotalReceiveCallRate 10000 Save (64 to 10000) NetworkServices 10000 Save (64 to 10000) MaxTotalTransmitCallRate Phonebook Server Provisioning MaxTransmitCallRate 6000 Save (64 to 6000) RTP Ports Range MicUnmuteOnDisconnect Mode On Save Security Multipoint Mode Auto Save SerialPort ^ AutoAnswer Standby 0 SystemUnit Delay Save (0 to 50) Time Off Mode Save UserInterface Mute Off Save Selecting a category Expanding and collapsing lists The system settings are structured in categories.
 Use these buttons to expand and Choose a category in order to display the related settings. collapse all or individual lists.

-The configuration shown in the illustration serve as an example.
+\ The configuration shown in the illustration serve as an example.
 Your system may be configured differently.